-These durable leather-and-textile tennis shoes have a lightweight feel with a fit that is comfortable for most.
+These durable leather-and-textile tennis shoes have a lightweight feel with a fit that's comfortable for most.
 They also sport an attractive, traditional style.

 Somewhat lacking when it comes to arch support.
 Sizes can be unpredictable, as owners have reported them to be too narrow, too large, or just right.